November 21st 2017 – By: William Larsen – Civilians News – “News For All Views”

-This change, affecting a wide range of marijuana users, in particular the decriminalization of the drug, combined with efforts to sell the drug for medicinal purposes, has already led to a plethora of social side effects.
+Also this change, in particular the decriminalization of the drug… combined with efforts to sell the drug for medicinal purposes… has already led to a plethora of social side effects.
 Economically, the marijuana industry is estimated at over 10 billion dollars this year alone.
-That’s a substantially large black market, which has left many corporations to wonder when the drug will go from, “Mom and Pop growers,” to full fledged big tobacco companies.
+Nevertheless, that’s a substantially large black market which has left many corporations to wonder when the drug will go from, “Mom and Pop growers,” to full fledged big tobacco companies.

 Furthermore, in this way the steady, “free for all,” surrounding the capitalism, surrounding the drug, have already begun foreshadowing a future where marijuana is socially accepted.

 However, as a civilian, I have mixed opinions on this seemingly dystopian future… for a variety of reasons.